 That being said, as all inaugural races go, they have some things to work out…but we’ll get to that in the end.

-For packet pick-up they offered it on Tuesday, super random, at the Yard (AT&T park for those non-baseball fans) and then on Friday (day before race) at Fleet Feet Sacramento.
+For packet pick-up, they offered it on Tuesday, super random, at the Yard (AT&T park for those non-baseball fans) and then on Friday (the day before the race) at Fleet Feet Sacramento.
 For us locally, that is totally normal and convenient.
 Same, same.
-I stopped by on my lunch break, since I knew it would be super quick.
+I stopped by on my lunch break since I knew it would be super quick.
 Went per the usu, walk through the store to the back, where a tent was set-up for bib and shirt pick-up, manned by a co-ed group of kids volunteering (I have no clue who they were affiliated with).
 I loved that the entire FF staff were sporting the race tees.

 We tried to maneuver our way through 2,000 people, toward the front.
 Along the way we lost Diane, then J said bye and went to wait in the stadium for our finish.
 Lil and I made our way up as far as we could, without being rude and shoving people.
 We stopped and I got my Garmin ready.
 We heard the official start, but it took us over two minutes to get to the starting mat.

-Once you loop back you pass by the stadium, cross the street and then you were running along the river front again.
-Except, this time across the river was Old Sacramento (where our November Project Sac group used to run at then end of our time).
+Once you loop back you pass by the stadium, cross the street and then you were running along the riverfront again.
+Except, this time across the river was Old Sacramento (where our November Project Sac group used to run at the end of our time).
 You run to the end of this section, then you zigzag down to the hill to run a 20 meters then zigzag back up the hill.
-Then you are led into the West Sac neighborhood, where the only water station and band was playing.
+Then you are led into the West Sac neighborhood, where the only water station and the band were playing.
 It is here you make your way back toward the stadium, through West Sac.

-I was extremely excited with my race finish.
+I was extremely excited about my race finish.
 I didn’t die and I didn’t hurt too bad, but my time was decent.
 No matter how much I don’t think Midtown helps me, it really truly does.
 I haven’t been running, but I had been consistently going to Midtown.
 So, there proof in the pudding — it’s helping.
 Dope shirt.
 Dope medal.
 Good, strong finish.
-I was a happy #GamerBabe !
+I was a happy #GamerBabe!

 |Cafeteria 15L // Chicken Fried Steak|